henry0hai/dbeaver-cross-config-sync/README.md

 ## Using this tool to sync configuration of DBeaver between different computers

-When you are running DBeaver and you have `multiple computer` or you just `reinstall the OS` and lazy to `switch between different computer` to get the `DBeaver configuration` file for all stored `DB connections`, `queries` and `configs`, don't worry, this tools will do that boring part for you.
+- When you are running DBeaver and you have `multiple computer` or you just `reinstall the OS` and lazy to `switch between different computer` to get the `DBeaver configuration` file for all stored `DB connections`, `queries` and `configs`, don't worry, this tools will do that boring part for you.
 Will make sure you can have your `own DBeaver configuration` same as each computer you want.
+- This tool have `two passwords protection layers` based on the `user inputted`, you can see sample usage below.

 ## Prerequisites